kottesh/kottesh.xyz/content/about.md

 +++

 Hi, fellow internet scroller.
 I'm **kottesh** you may also find me in the name of `criptr` in the internet.
-I like to fiddle with linux, containers, systems programming, etc., I used to play tennis and I love that.
+I like to work on systems programming, linux, containers etc., I used to play tennis and I love that.